-- Funding amount: \$1,000,000,000 - Funding mechanism: Formula-Based Funding - Allotments: EPA allots CWSRF funds among states based on Clean Water Act statutory percentages, which provide a minimum share of 0.5% to each state and have effectively been in place since the beginning of the program in 1987 - o EPA's FY2023 CWSRF allotments: HERE - Funding breakdown: 100% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these. - State match requirements: States would not have to match their capitalization grants. - For more information: Clean Water State Revolving Fund Emerging Contaminants Webpage HERE.
+- Funding amount: \$1,000,000,000 - Funding mechanism: Formula-Based Funding - Allotments: EPA allots CWSRF funds among states based on Clean Water Act statutory percentages, which provide a minimum share of 0.5% to each state and have effectively been in place since the beginning of the program in 1987 - EPA's FY2023 CWSRF allotments: HERE - Funding breakdown: 100% of the state's capitalization grant allotment would be used for 100% principal forgiveness or grants, or a combination of these. - State match requirements: States would not have to match their capitalization grants. - For more information: - Clean Water State Revolving Fund Emerging Contaminants Webpage HERE. - o CWSRF Emerging Contaminants: IIJA Frequently Asked Questions HERE - State CWSRF Program Contacts HERE - Formula funding for this program was allocated alongside base CWSRF formula funding.